Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Customer-specific discount](../../Assets/Screenshots/POS/Management/GlobalSettings/CustomerSpecificDiscount.png "[Customer-specific discount]")

-This setting allows you to define discounts that are valid for specific customers.
+Define discounts that are valid for specific customers.
 You can use it as a global or a store-related setting.
-A customer-specific discount is automatically added to the pay bill list when a customer, for whom a discount is defined in the customer's basic data, purchases an offer.
+A customer-specific discount is automatically added to the pay bill list when a customer, for whom a discount is defined in the customer's master data, purchases an offer.
 The cashier can remove the discount manually from the pay bill list, if desired.
 For detailed information, see [Check the customer-specific discount](../Operation/04_CompletePurchase.md#check-the-customer-specific-discount).

 The following prerequisites must be met to use this feature: